MichaelSpila97/S3K_Genetic_Algorithm/README.md

               The more stable a entities gene sequence is then the more fit that entity and the better chance they have at passing of their genes

-        4) Which Version is currently on the master?

-           Answer: Version 1

-        5) General Todo's for the entire projects
+        4) General Todo's for the entire projects

             1) Polish Version One to be more readable before working on Version 2
             2) Use Version One to create Version 2